nais/doc/tenants/nav/security/auth/azure-ad/usage.md

   Application --3. consume with token\n aud=Downstream API---> Downstream["Downstream API"]
 ```

-In order to access a downstream API, we need a token that is [scoped](README.md#scopes) to the downstream API.
+To access a downstream API, we need a token [scoped](README.md#scopes) to the downstream API.
 That is, the token's audience must be equal to the _downstream API's_ client ID.

 **Prerequisites**

-1. Your application (also known as a [resource server](../concepts/actors.md#resource-server)) and the downstream API that you want to consume both have [enabled Azure AD](configuration.md).
+1. Your application and the downstream API that you want to consume both have [enabled Azure AD](configuration.md).
 2. Your application has been [granted access](configuration.md#pre-authorization) to the downstream API.

 **Steps**